HTTP Server CLI

 In Bootgly, servers are started by Projects — not by framework commands.
 Each project defines its own boot logic, including server instantiation, configuration, and handler registration.

-A project file (e.g. `HTTP_Server_CLI.project.php`) returns a `Project` instance:
+A project file (e.g. `HTTP_Server_CLI.Project.php`) returns a `Project` instance:

 ```php

-// HTTP_Server_CLI.project.php in ./project/HTTP_Server_CLI
+// HTTP_Server_CLI.Project.php in ./project/HTTP_Server_CLI

 use Bootgly\API\Projects\Project;